raspberrypilearning/next-customer-please/en/step_5.md

 switch costume to (cone v)
 ```

-If you have multiple items then you will need to add more messages and scripts to to receive them.
+If you have multiple items, then you will need to add more messages and scripts to to receive them.

 --- /collapse ---